 Upgrade from the Blue Plan to the Gold Plan for the additional cost of $175 per semester ($350 for the academic year); from the Blue Plan to the Ultimate Plan for $475 per semester ($950 for the academic year); and from the Gold Plan to the Ultimate Plan for $300 per semester ($600 for the academic year).
 Please note that the upgrade fee cannot be prorated.

-Upgrades and changes to meal plans must be made by contacting the Cal Housing office via email at email@example.com.
+Upgrades and changes to meal plans can be made for Spring 2022 during the change period using this link.
 No other meal plan upgrades or change requests will be approved outside of the official change period.

 Students living in the residence halls are required to have a meal plan, and may not cancel their meal plan for any reason.
 UC Berkeley has a combined room and board program and does not separate the cost of the meal plan from room fees.